wudong/mttblog/_posts/2014-06-05-life-in-the-uk-test.md

 People (my solicitor especially) are saying that even native Britons wont be able to pass the Life in the UK Test without preparation, which I kinda of agree.
-After all, who on earth would try to remember _where did Herry III's fifth wife come from?_?
+After all, who on earth would try to remember _where did Henry III's fifth wife come from?_?
 But with some time studying and remembering, it become fairly simple.
 After all, the government has no intention to train each immigrant to be [egghead](http://www.bbc.co.uk/programmes/b006z736), or drive away every possible candidates!
-The <span class="text-info">40 minutes test</span> took me 15 minutes to finish with double check, and hesitating whether to do a triple check to make the <span class="text-info">£50 test fee</span> more worthwhile.
+The **40 minutes test** took me 15 minutes to finish with double check, and hesitating whether to do a triple check to make the **£50 test fee** more worthwhile.

 ## Take the test
 Before the test, the supervisors would question about my name, DOB, etc., to make sure I know myself well enough.